 If you have macular degeneration, or know someone who does, this is the place for you.
 There is hope and help.
 Whether you were just diagnosed or have had Macular Degeneration for a long time, you can find the information, resources, and support you need.
 Family members and caregivers can learn what it’s like to have macular degeneration and how they can help.

 Foundation for Saving Sight (FSS) is committed to providing the most accurate and up-to-date information for patients suffering from blinding eye diseases such as Age-related Macular Degeneration (AMD).
 Additionally, Foundation has made it possible for patients with AMD to have access to reliable and up-to-date products such as MacuSave that have been proven and are based on results from recent studies to preserve vision.
-In order to help research efforts to find cures for blinding eye diseases such as AMD, Foundation for Saving Sight will donate proceeds to field-relevant medical research.
+In order to help research efforts to find cures for blinding eye diseases such as AMD, Foundation for Saving Sight will donate part of proceeds to field-relevant medical research.

 Over the years, we have seen research opening exciting new doors in the treatment of blinding diseases.
 This is only the beginning!
 We look forward to bringing you future developments in visual health.